• Home

 Create Temporary Access Pass

 After the policy has been enabled, it is possible to create a Temporary Access Pass for an authorized user in Microsoft Entra ID.
-Depending on the role, different administrators can perform these actions.
-The following roles can perform the following actions with regard to a Temporary Access Pass:

 Authentication methods > Add authentication method > Temporary Access Pass